Collapsed lung

 Treatment can depend on the cause and severity of the pneumothorax.
 Treatment can also depend on whether the pneumothorax has returned.
 Some people stay in the hospital for treatment.
 A minor pneumothorax may heal with rest, but you will need to be checked by your doctor.
 In some cases, oxygen may be given (through a mask).
 More serious cases are treated by placing a needle or a chest tube into the chest cavity.
 Both of these treatments relieve the pressure on the lung and allow it to expand again.
 Sometimes surgery is done.

-• Help your child get plenty of rest and sleep.
-Your child may feel weak and tired for a while, but your child's energy level will improve with time.
+• Get plenty of rest and sleep.
+You may feel weak and tired for a while, but your energy level will improve with time.

 • Be safe with medicines.
 Read and follow all instructions on the label.

-• If your child is not taking a prescription pain medicine, ask your doctor if your child can take an over-the-counter medicine.
+• If you are not taking a prescription pain medicine, ask your doctor if you can take an over-the-counter medicine.

-• If the doctor gave your child a prescription medicine for pain, give it as prescribed.
+• If the doctor gave you a prescription medicine for pain, take it as prescribed.

-• Store your child's prescription pain medicines where no one else can get to them.
+• Store your prescription pain medicines where no one else can get to them.
 When you are done using them, dispose of them quickly and safely.
 Your local pharmacy or hospital may have a drop-off site.

-• If the doctor prescribed antibiotics for your child, give them as directed.
-Do not stop using them just because your child feels better.
-Your child needs to take the full course of antibiotics.
+• If your doctor prescribed antibiotics, take them as directed.
+Do not stop taking them just because you feel better.
+You need to take the full course of antibiotics.

-• Do not let your child exercise until your doctor says it's okay.
+• Avoid exercise until your doctor says it's okay.

-• Do not let your child fly in an airplane or scuba dive until your doctor tells you it is okay.
+• Do not fly in an airplane or scuba dive until your doctor tells you it is okay.

-Collapsed lung in children: When to call
+Collapsed lung: When to call

-Call 911 anytime you think your child may need emergency care.
+Call 911 anytime you think you may need emergency care.
 For example, call if:

-• Your child has severe trouble breathing.
+• You have severe trouble breathing.

-• Your child has severe chest pain.
+• You have severe chest pain.

 Call your doctor now or seek immediate medical care if:

-• Your child has new or worse trouble breathing.
+• You have new or worse trouble breathing.

-• Your child coughs up blood.
+• You cough up blood.

-• Your child's chest tube comes out or is bent or blocked.
+• Your chest tube comes out or is bent or blocked.

-• Your child has symptoms of infection where the tube was put in, such as:
+• You have symptoms of infection where the tube was put in, such as:

 • Increased pain, swelling, warmth, or redness.